Andrettin/Wyrmsun/readme.txt

 - Added Lincoln province.
 - Added the option of playing grand strategy battles with base-building available.

+* Quests
+- Fixed issue with the Hills of the Shorbear Clan quest which caused a crash when Rugnur stepped onto the glyph.

 * Terrain
 - Tree and rock tiles now contain 500 of their respective resource, instead of 100.